red-list-ecosystem/RLE-publication-list/README.md

 # RLE-publication-list

-List of publications related to IUCN Red List of Ecosystem assessments
+Commented and curated list of publications related to IUCN Red List of Ecosystem assessments